 The Hot Springs Area Metropolitan Planning Organization (MPO) was designated in 2003.
 In 2013, the MPO adopted its current name, Tri-Lakes MPO.
 Federal regulations require MPOs to be designated in urbanized areas with a population of at least 50,000 people; in order to carryout a Continuing, Cooperative, and Comprehensive (3-C) performance-based, multimodal metropolitan transportation planning process.
 As such, the MPO's planning partners include but are not limited to the following: FHWA, FTA, ARDOT, Garland County, City of Hot Springs (including Intracity Transit), Hot Springs Village, Town of Fountain Lake, City of Mountain Pine, Greater Hot Springs Chamber of Commerce; Hot Spring County, City of Malvern and the general members of the public.
 Metropolitan Planning Area Map.
 The Tri-Lakes MPO is a branch of the West Central Arkansas Planning and Development District (WCAPDD).
-Therefore, all MPO meetings are held at at the WCAPDD at 10:00 am at 1000 Central Avenue, Hot Springs, AR 71901.
+Therefore, all MPO meetings (unless otherwise noted) are held at the WCAPDD at 10:00 am at 1000 Central Avenue, Hot Springs, AR 71901.
 Calendar 2019 Calendar 2020.

 Key Metropolitan Transportation Planning Documents